Frequently Asked Questions

 First-years, Sophomores and Juniors.
 Summer internships and other postgraduate opportunities for Seniors are also available.
 If you are interested in the Ruhr Fellowship, TUM PREP, and DESY, please consult individual program websites for additional requirements and/or restrictions.

-Are there in-person internships, and can I go to Germany next summer?
+Are there in-person internships, and can I go to Germany this summer?

 We expect all internships to be conducted in-person in 2023.
 In 2022, students benefited from both in-person as well as remote internships.
 International travel restrictions, Princeton University’s Covid-19 policies, and planning at the respective host organizations will determine whether international travel and in-person internships will continue in the summer of 2023.
-Please consult the University’s Travel Toolkit site for the most up-to-date information regarding permissible travel.
+Please consult the University’s Travel Policy for the most up-to-date information regarding permissible travel.

 Are there remote internships?

 Do I have to learn German?

 Language proficiency requirements vary.
-Many STEM internships are conducted primarily in English.
+Most STEM internships are conducted in English.
 Internships in cultural fields require at least intermediate-level German proficiency.
 Native or near-native fluency may be required for internships in media and journalism.
 We will find the best fit for you.

 Are there deadlines?

 How do I submit my cover letter, CV and other materials?

 You can upload your resume on the Application Form.
-After you apply, you will receive an invitation to a shared Google Folder if any supporting materials are required.
+After you apply, you will receive an invitation to a shared Google Folder for your other application materials.
 Only you and the Summer Work Program staff will have access to this shared folder.
-CVs and cover letters must be submitted as Microsoft Word Documents.
+Resumes and cover letters should be submitted as Microsoft Word or Google Docs.
 Ask your recommender to email the recommendation letter directly to the Assistant Director.

 What do I include in my cover letter?